Fitus/Zaloha.sh/DOCUMENTATION.md

 misleading situations in that for a symbolic link in &lt;sourceDir&gt; that points to an object, &lt;backupDir&gt; would contain a different object.
 The only exception is when the objects in &lt;backupDir&gt; are symbolic links as well, in which case they will be kept (but not changed).
+Please see section Following Symbolic Links on when symbolic links are not reported as symbolic links by FIND.

 Corner case objects in &lt;backupDir&gt; under same paths as other objects (p/s/c/b/D) in &lt;sourceDir&gt;: The objects in &lt;backupDir&gt; will be (unavoidably) removed except